 In 1959, he served for one semester as a visiting professor at Seoul Theological College, Seoul, Korea.
 In 1963, he joined the faculty of Asbury Theological Seminary as professor of Old Testament Languages and Literature.
 During his tenure at the Seminary, Dr. Kinlaw also taught Old Testament History and Theology as well as Hebrew and other languages related to the Old and New Testaments.

-As to his family background, Dr. Kinlaw is the son of a North Carolina lawyer.
+As to his family background, Dr. Kinlaw was the son of a North Carolina lawyer.
 He was born in Lumberton, North Carolina.
-He and his late wife Elsie have five children.
+He and his wife Elsie had five children.

-Dr. Kinlaw’s interests have been varied.
-A student of human culture (both religious and secular), he has a special interest in those ideas (moral, ethical, philosophical and theological) that shape our destinies.
-In addition to his pastoral, education, and administrative duties, he has preached widely in evangelistic outreach around the globe.
-He has also preached or lectured on numerous college and university campuses, both Christian and secular, throughout the United States.
+Dr. Kinlaw’s interests were varied.
+A student of human culture (both religious and secular), he had a special interest in those ideas (moral, ethical, philosophical and theological) that shape our destinies.
+In addition to his pastoral, education, and administrative duties, he preached widely in evangelistic outreach around the globe.
+He also preached or lectured on numerous college and university campuses, both Christian and secular, throughout the United States.